 How your diabetes is treated (diabetes pills, insulin shots)

-All medications and equipment needed to manage your diabetes (for example, insulin, syringes, and other medications or devices)
+All medicines and equipment needed to manage your diabetes (for example, insulin,

 Packing for preparedness